Explore Gloucester with megabus

 1. Explore Gloucester Docks

 Gloucester boasts the title of ‘most inland port in the UK’ and visitors flock to its historic Victorian docks.
 Admire the towering warehouses that sit majestically along the water’s edge, and dip into the eclectic mix of museums, cafés and shops.
 There are boat tours that leave from here, too.

 Discover what life was like for the soldiers of the Gloucestershire Regiment – AKA The Glosters – over the past 300 years at this remarkable museum.
 Displays include decorative medals, uniforms and weapons from key moments in history like the Battles of Waterloo and Dunkirk.
 You’ll find this museum in Gloucester Docks.

 If wine is your tipple, hop on the 132 bus to nearby Three Choirs Vineyard.
 It’s one of the oldest – and most celebrated – vineyards in the UK, producing world-respected wines within its 75 acres.
 Follow an hour-long tour through the vines and back to the winery, then taste the fruits of your labour.

 Gloucester: getting around

-When you take a megabus to Gloucester you’ll enjoy added extras like free WiFi, power sockets and a 20kg luggage allowance.
-For more info on what you can expect from the journey, check out our onboard facilities page.
+When you take a megabus to Gloucester you’ll usually enjoy added extras like free WiFi*, power sockets* and a 20kg luggage allowance.
+For more info on what you can expect from the journey, check out our on board facilities page.

 Your coach to Gloucester will drop you off right in the centre of the city, just a stone’s throw from both the bus and train stations.
 From here, most things are within walking distance, including all the main attractions, shopping areas and restaurants.
 But if you’d rather jump on a bus, there are regular services that’ll take you anywhere in the city.